launchdarkly/sdk-test-harness/docs/service_spec.md

 The request body, if any, is irrelevant.

 The response should be a JSON object with two boolean properties, `available` and `stale`.

+#### Migration variation

+If `command` is "migrationVariation", the test service should tell the SDK to report the current migration stage.

+The request body will contain the following properties:

+* `key` (string, required) The migration flag key
+* `context` (object, required) The context used to determine the migration
+* `defaultStage` (string, required) The default migration stage to use as a fallback value

+The response is a JSON payload with a single property `result` which contains the stage appropriate for that migration and context.

+#### Migration operation

+If `command` is "migrationOperation", the test service should instrument the SDK's migration kit and execute either a read or write option.

+The request body will contain the following properties:

+* `key` (string, required) The migration flag key
+* `context` (object, required) The context used to determine the migration
+* `defaultStage` (string, required) The default migration stage to use as a fallback value
+* `readExecutionOrder` (string, required) Can be "serial", "concurrent", or "random".
+* `operation` (string, required) Can be "read" or "write".
+* `oldEndpoint` (string, required) The endpoint to post and read from for the old migration origin.
+* `newEndpoint` (string, required) The endpoint to post and read from for the old migration origin.
+* `payload` (string, optional) An optional payload to provide to the operation method.
+* `trackLatency` (bool, required) A flag to determine if the migrator should track latency.
+* `trackErrors` (bool, required) A flag to determine if the migrator should track errors.
+* `trackConsistency` (bool, required) A flag to determine if the migrator should enable read comparisons.
+The results will always be simple strings to make for easy comparisons across languages.

+The response is a JSON payload with a single property `result`.

+* If the operation fails, `result` should contain an error description.
+* If the migration operation was a `read`, the `result` field should contain the result of the read method.
+* If the operation was a `write`, the `result` field should contain the result of the authoritative write.

 ### Close client: `DELETE <URL of SDK client instance>`